Aman-4-Real/See-or-Guess/README.md

 # Prepare the Data
-- Please organize your data as the following format:
+- Please organize your data in the following format (or you can use the data provided in the [data/](data/) folder):
 ```
 {
     'img_path': 'val2014/COCO_val2014_000000522418.jpg', # relative image path in the dataset dir